MTV Logo

 1981 – 1994

-After renaming the specialized channel, the Manhattan Design studio worked on its identity.
-In particular, Patty Rogoff (her representative) drew the monumental “M,” which everyone now knows, and Frank Olinsky (the designer of the same agency) drew the abbreviation “TV.”
+After renaming the specialized channel, the Manhattan Design Studio worked on its identity.
+In particular, Patty Rogoff (her representative) drew the monumental “M” that everyone now knows, and Frank Olinsky (the designer at the same agency) drew the abbreviation “TV.”
 The process was led by Fred Seibert, who oversaw the rebranding of several channels.
-The background letter was in the shape of a cube and was three-dimensional, even though it consisted of only one outline.
-The inscription superimposed on it was executed in a thin “trembling” line.
+The background letter was a cube and three-dimensional, even though it consisted of only one outline.
+The superimposed inscription was executed in a thin “trembling” line.
 At the bottom was the black phrase “Music Television.”
-In style, it was strict and was considered decoding of the upper designation.
+In style, it was strict and was considered a sign of the upper class.

 1994 – 2010

 From 01.08.1981 to 18.03.2009, the phrase “Music Television” was located under the emblem.
 Its shortened version was on the “M” on the right side.
-The white abbreviation on a dark background looked impressive; the right part of the “v” went beyond the inscription and was edged with a black line.
-The letter itself is massive, wide, thanks to the geometric projection; it is also three-dimensional.
-Due to the unique design of the logo, the music channel quickly gained wide recognition.
+The white abbreviation on a dark background looked impressive; the right part of the “v” extended beyond the inscription and was outlined in black.
+The geometric projection makes the letter itself massive, wide, and three-dimensional.
+Due to the logo’s unique design, the music channel quickly gained widespread recognition.

 2010 – 2021

-In 2008, at the opening of FNMTV, the studio used a revised and truncated logo that flashed on the air of most television programs.
-And already from the next year, the updated sign became the official symbol of MTV, debuting on March 18, 2009, on the channel’s official website.
+In 2008, at the opening of FNMTV, the studio used a revised, truncated logo that flashed on air during most television programs.
+The next year, the updated sign became MTV’s official symbol, debuting on March 18, 2009, on the channel’s official website.

-The bottom inscription “Music Television” disappeared from the logo because it was already recognizable and no longer needed marketing elements.
-The network switched to a different broadcasting format, sharply reducing the number of programs, focusing only on multi-format music.
-This shift in emphasis started earlier and got its final point in a small logo change.
-The second option was developed by MTV employees independently.
+The bottom inscription “Music Television” was removed from the logo because it was already recognizable and no longer needed as a marketing element.
+The network switched to a different broadcasting format, sharply reducing the number of programs and focusing only on multi-format music.
+This shift in emphasis started earlier and culminated in a small logo change.
+The second option was developed independently by MTV employees.

-The current version looks like the chopped off “M” of the previous format.
+The current version looks like the “M” from the previous format, chopped off.
 She is squat, with short legs and no protruding part of the letter “v.”
-It now has a lot more space, which was required to visually transform the sign into other custom logos, because the network has several separate directions.
-So she changes the logo in accordance with the necessary visual context because the trend of flexible design identity is very relevant now.
+It now has a lot more space, which was required to visually transform the sign into other custom logos, since the network has several distinct directions.
+So, she changed the logo to fit the required visual context, as the trend toward flexible design identity is highly relevant now.

 The letter “M” is more of a graphic than a text caption.
-It has a custom sans serif typeface.
-The “tv” sign contrasts with it, as it is handwritten in italics.
-The emblem’s color scheme is simple: a combination of black and white, where they act as a background for each other and create three-dimensionality.
+It has a custom sans-serif typeface.
+The “TV” sign contrasts with it, as it is handwritten in italics.
+The emblem’s color scheme is simple: black and white, which serve as a background for each other, creating a sense of three-dimensionality.

 2021 – today

 The new logo appeared officially in mid-September 2021 and was first used at the Video Music Awards.
-Its developer is Loyalkaspar studio.
-The most important point in the modernization of the identity is the rejection of the three-dimensional effect.
-The letter “M” now stands exactly, literally in front of view.
-This is for the convenience of scaling the logo for advertising to be visible on all media types.
+Its developer is Loyalkaspar Studio.
+The most important point in modernizing the identity is rejecting the three-dimensional effect.
+The letter “M” now stands exactly in front of your view.
+This is to facilitate scaling the logo so advertising is visible across all media.
 At the same time, the designers offered a different custom-made font.
-All facets of the symbol are even, clear, and on the right leg in the negative space, the designation “TV” is visible.
+All facets of the symbol are even and clear; on the right leg, the designation “TV” is visible in the negative space.
 It has been kept the same.

 Font and Colors

-During the modification of the logo, several types of typefaces were used in it: Helvetica Black (later transformed into Helvetica Neue Black), Kabel Black, and Gravity Grotesk (current version).
-The color scheme remained stable and consisted of a combination of black and white.
-The first was the large “M,” the second was the abbreviation “TV.”
+Several typefaces were used during the logo’s modification: Helvetica Black (later transformed into Helvetica Neue Black), Kabel Black, and Gravity Grotesk (current version).
+The color scheme remained stable, consisting of black and white.
+The first was the large “M,” and the second was the abbreviation “TV.”